kyma-project/istio/docs/contributor/02-10-testing-strategy.md

 To ensure stability of image building, PRs build their own local image, with the post-merge workflow using the image-builder image.
-As the last point to catch any issues before the release, the release workflow runs all tests, including compatibility, performance, and UI tests.
+As the last point to catch any issues before the release, the release workflow runs lint, unit, integration, and upgrade tests.

 ## Separation of Concerns